routegy/routegy-docs/app/docs/how-to/capture-rating-review-feedback.md

 ### Like?

-This schema snippet would capture a 'Like' with a default value indicating no action.
+This pattern snippet would capture a 'Like' with a default value indicating no action.

 ```yaml
 type: object